Gustav Fechner: Synesthesia

 In 1871, Fechner reported the first empirical survey of coloured letter photisms among 73 synesthetes.
 His work was followed in the 1880s by that of Francis Galton.

 Corpus callosum split

 One of Fechner's speculations about consciousness dealt with brain.
 During his time, it was known that the brain is bilaterally symmetrical and that there is a deep division between the two halves that are linked by a connecting band of fibers called the corpus callosum.
 Fechner speculated that if the corpus callosum were split, two separate streams of consciousness would result - the mind would become two.
-Yet, Fechner believed that his theory would never be tested; he was incorrect.
-During the mid-twentieth century, Roger Sperry and Michael Gazzaniga worked on epileptic patients with sectioned corpus callosum and observed that Fechner's idea was correct.
+While Fechner believed that his theory would never be tested, during the mid-twentieth century, Roger Sperry and Michael Gazzaniga worked on epileptic patients with sectioned corpus callosum and found evidence that Fechner's idea was correct.

 Golden section hypothesis

 Fechner constructed ten rectangles with different ratios of width to length and asked numerous observers to choose the "best" and "worst" rectangle shape.
 He was concerned with the visual appeal of rectangles with different proportions.
 Participants were explicitly instructed to disregard any associations that they have with the rectangles, e.g. with objects of similar ratios.
 The rectangles chosen as "best" by the largest number of participants and as "worst" by the fewest participants had a ratio of 0.62 (21:34).
 This ratio is known as the "golden section" (or golden ratio) and referred to the ratio of a rectangle's width to length that is most appealing to the eye.
 Carl Stumpf was a participant in this study.

 However, there has been some ongoing dispute on the experiment itself, as the fact that Fechner deliberately discarded results of the study ill-fitting to his needs became known, with many mathematicians, including Mario Livio, refuting the result of the experiment.